RuslanAgishev/motion_planning/README.md

 <img src="https://github.com/RuslanAgishev/motion_planning/blob/master/figures/layered_planner/layered_planner1_traj.png" width="400"/> <img src="https://github.com/RuslanAgishev/motion_planning/blob/master/figures/layered_planner/layered_planner4_traj.png" width="400"/>

-- Multi-layered planner for formation of robots navigation based on RRT+APF algorithms.
-Take a look on the [package](https://github.com/RuslanAgishev/adaptive_swarm "RRT+APF layered planner") for more details:
+Multi-layered planner for formation of robots navigation based on RRT+APF algorithms:
 ```bash
 python python_src/layered_planner/main_rrt_gradient.py
 ```
+Take a look at the [package](https://github.com/RuslanAgishev/adaptive_swarm "RRT+APF layered planner") for implementation details.
+There you will find how to apply a layered planner algorithm for a swarm of nano quadrotors.

 ### Mapping and Exploration

-- Exploration of the environment with inknown obstacles location.
+Exploration of the environment with unknown obstacles location.
 Random walk algorithm implementation for a mobile robot equipped with 4 ranger sensors (front, back, left and right) for obstacles detection.
+An example of a robot with similar sensors setup could a Crazyflie drone with a [multiranger](https://www.bitcraze.io/products/multi-ranger-deck/) deck mounted.
 ```bash
 python python_src/exploration/random_goals_following/main.py
 ```